What it’s like to transition from homeschool junior high to homeschool high school

 My second daughter entered high school the homeschooled way and has been homeschooling for the last year and a half despite all of her peers attending public school (a streak of independence here too…wonder where they got it;)

 Last year she loved her Apologia Chemistry class, BraveWriter Essay classes, and her private Comparative Governments class.
-This year she’s challenged by her Apologia Physics class.
-She’s learning French via a Rosetta Stone subscription.
-She’s independently working through her Literature reading list.
-She continues with Math-U-See.
-She is working as a hostess in one of my favourite restaurants, spends many hours in dance classes, and hangs with friends.
+This year she’s challenged by her Apologia Physics class, learning French via a Rosetta Stone subscription, and independently working through her Literature reading list.
+This kiddo continues with Math-U-See.
+She is working as a hostess in one of my favorite restaurants, spends many hours in dance classes, and hangs with friends.

 I was directed to high school upgrading English without my knowing it.
 We showed up, my daughter wrote a college readiness assessment test, which translated into an offer to include her in the class so she could work toward her public high school diploma.
 (But she isn’t upgrading, and if she wanted to be in high school, she would be in high school.)